eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/projection-matrices.md

 :class: only-dark
 ```

-If we want to map the perspective view frustum to the normalized clip space described above, we **need to divide** the XY position by the $z$ coordinate:
+If we want to map the perspective **view frustum** (i.e., the set of visible directions) to the normalized clip space described above, we **need to divide** the XY position by the $z$ coordinate.
+Let us take an example:

 ```{image} /images/perspective2-light.svg
 :align: center